Vietnam under Chinese rule: Three Kingdoms

 Shi Xie is primarily remembered today in Vietnam as Sĩ Nhiếp, the father of education and Buddhism, which he patronized greatly during his reign.
 He was credited with compiling a dictionary of Classical Chinese terms explained in vernacular Vietnamese language several centuries later.
 According to Stephen O'Harrow, Shi Xie was "the first Vietnamese."

 In 231 AD, Xue Zong (d.
 243), a refugee who had fled to Jiaozhi in the last years of the disintegrating Han dynasty, submitted a memorial to the court of Wu with a brief summary of the "civilizing" activities undertaken there.
 According to Xue, originally the people were like animals, wore topknots and primitive tunics, and ran barefoot.
 They had no leaders but governed themselves.
-Exiles and criminals from Middle Kingdom lived among them.
+Exiles and criminals from the Middle Kingdom lived among them.
 Gradually they were introduced to books and they started to understand the language.
 Greater communication via postal horses occurred.
 Grand Protector Xi Guang of Jiaozhi and Grand Protector Ren Yan of Rinan Commandery taught the people how to till and plough and wear caps and shoes.
 They constructed a Marital office, introduced betrothal dowries, and built schools for learning the Confucian Classics.

 Customs are not uniform and languages are mutually unintelligible so that several interpreters are needed to communicate...
 The people are like birds and beasts; they wear their hair tied up and go barefoot, while for clothing they simply cut a hole in a piece of cloth for their head or they fasten their garments on the left side [in barbarian style]...
 If district-level officials are appointed, it is the same as if they were not...
 According to the records, civilizing activities have been going on for over four hundred years, but, according to what I myself have seen during many years of travel since my arrival here, the actual situation is something else...
 In Rinan Prefecture, men and women go naked without shame.
 In short, it can be said that these people are on the same level as bugs.